HON 171: The Human Event I

 Course Description

 This course provides us with an opportunity to discuss some of the classic questions that humankind has wrestled with over the millennia, such as - what is our place in the Universe?
 Is the Universe an impersonal one?
 What is our relationship to the sacred and profane?
 How does the individual relate to the community?
 Is there such a thing as free-will, or are we mere puppets in a divinely scripted play?
 Why do bad things happen to good people?
-In examining these questions by reading a selection of works from philosophers and other writers, we will aim not to solve these eternal problems, but to examine what Tennyson described as “the thoughts that shake mankind.”
+In examining these questions by reading a selection of works, we will aim not to solve these eternal problems, but to examine what Tennyson described as “the thoughts that shake mankind.”
+In other words, don't expect any easy answers!

 Chronologically, we will cover the period from ancient times to the beginning of the 17th Century, an end-point that would see the dawn of the Scientific Revolution, an event that will concern us greatly in HON 273.